kinbiko/go-template/setup-issue.md

 ## CI

+- [x] Builds against one of the 2 latest Go versions
 - [x] Has golangci-lint v1.45.2 passing
 - [x] Runs tests with the race detector
 - [x] Runs integration tests, if applicable